anishakd4/postgresLearning/indexes/README.md

 [<img src="./types_of_indexes.png" width="50%"/>](./types_of_indexes.png)

+# automatic_index

 - Any time that you create a column that is a primary key column or anytime you create a column that has a unique constraint on it, Postgres is going to automatically create an index for you for specifically that column.

+- Now, the one thing that's really confusing about this is that these indexes don't actually get listed under the indexes section in Pgadmin.

 [<img src="./automatic_index.png" width="50%"/>](./automatic_index.png)

+- This pg_class table lists all the different objects that exist inside of our database.
+So all the different tables, indexes, sequences and so on.

+- A relkind='i' means that this object listed out inside of here is an index.